Learn Local

-Learn Local is an Australian organization whose members deliver education and training in community settings.
+Learn Locals are organisations in Victoria, Australia whose members deliver pre-accredited training and other education programs in community settings.
 They are independent and not-for-profit organisations that are run by a board and management team.
 To be a Learn Local provider, an organisation must be registered with the Adult, Community and Further Education (ACFE) Board.
 The ACFE Board is a statutory authority under the Education and Training Reform Act 2006.

-There are over 270 Learn Local providers across regional, rural and metropolitan Victoria, Australia.
+There are over 200 Learn Local providers across regional, rural and metropolitan Victoria.
 Every year, over 29,000 Victorians undertake government subsidised education and training programs through registered Learn Local providers.

 Learn Local providers are funded by the ACFE Board to deliver pre-accredited and other programs.
 Pre-accredited training builds skills for further study or to get a job.

 History

 Since 2011, Learn Local providers that are registered and funded by the ACFE Board to deliver pre-accredited training and other programs are known in Victoria as the Learn Local sector.